Xlkki/LibLoader/readme.md

 I highly recommend not doing this for the reason that the old classes remain loaded in the cache, which can lead to some conflicts between old and new class

+The plugin has not been properly tested, so most likely there are critical errors